-- 6.1.
-The Ventrus Board of Directors (the Board), Executive Headteachers and all members of the Local Governing Body (LGB) understand and fulfil their responsibilities in the following ways; - 6.1.1.
-The Board ensures that there is a Child Protection and Safeguarding policy together with a staff behaviour policy (code of conduct); - 6.1.2.
-The Board ensures that child protection, safeguarding, recruitment and managing allegations policies and procedures, including the staff behaviour policy (code of conduct), are consistent with Devon Safeguarding Children's Board and statutory requirements. - 6.1.3.
-The LGB ensures that the policies set out in 6.1.2 above are reviewed annually and that the Child Protection policy is publically available on the school website or by other means; - 6.1.4.
-The LGB ensures that all staff including temporary staff and volunteers are provided with the school's child protection policy and staff code of conduct;
+- All members of The Governing Body understand and fulfil their responsibilities, namely to ensure that there is a Child Protection and Safeguarding policy together with a staff behaviour policy (code of conduct); - child protection, safeguarding, recruitment and managing allegations policies and procedures, including the staff behaviour policy (code of conduct), are consistent with Devon Children and Families Partnership and statutory requirements, are reviewed annually and that the Child Protection policy is publically available on the school website or by other means; - ensures that all staff including temporary staff and volunteers are provided with the school's child protection policy and staff Code of Conduct; - all staff have read Keeping Children Safe in Education (2018) Part 1 and Annex A and that mechanisms are in place to assist staff in understanding and discharging their roles and responsibilities as set out in the guidance. - the school operates a safer recruitment procedure that includes statutory checks on staff suitability to work with children and disqualification by association regulations and by ensuring that there is at least one person on every recruitment panel who has completed safer recruitment training; - the school has procedures for dealing with allegations of abuse against staff (including the headteacher), volunteers and against other children and that a referral is made to the DBS if a person in regulated activity has been dismissed or removed due to safeguarding concerns, or would have had they not resigned. - The Directors of School Improvement are nominated to liaise with the LA on Child Protection issues and in the event of an allegation of abuse made against the Headteacher - a member of the senior leadership team has been appointed as the Designated Safeguarding Lead (DSL) by the Governing Body who will take lead responsibility for safeguarding and child protection and that the role is explicit in the role holder's job description; - on appointment, the DSL and deputy(ies) undertake appropriate identified training offered by DCFP or other provider every two years; - all other staff have safeguarding training updated as appropriate; - at least one member of the governing body has completed safer recruitment training to be repeated every five years. - children are taught about safeguarding (including online safety) as part of a broad and balanced curriculum covering relevant issues through personal social health and economic education (PSHE) and/or for maintained schools through relationship and sex education (RSE); - appropriate safeguarding responses are in place for children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of their going missing in future; - appropriate online filtering and monitoring systems are in place;

-- 6.1.5.
-The LGB ensure that all staff have read Keeping Children Safe in Education (2016) part 1 and Annex A and that mechanisms are in place to assist staff in understanding and discharging their roles and responsibilities as set out in the guidance. - 6.1.6.
-The LGB ensures that the school operates a safer recruitment procedure that includes statutory checks on staff suitability to work with children and disqualification by association regulations and by ensuring that there is at least one person on every recruitment panel who has completed safer recruitment training; - 6.1.7.
-The LGB ensures that the school has procedures for dealing with allegations of abuse against staff (including the Head of School), volunteers and against other children and that a referral is made to the DBS if a person in regulated activity has been dismissed or removed due to safeguarding concerns, or would have had they not resigned. - 6.1.8. the Executive Head is nominated to liaise with the LA on Child Protection issues and in the event of an allegation of abuse made against the Head of School. - 6.1.9.
-The LGB ensures that a member of the senior leadership team has been appointed as the Designated Safeguarding Lead (DSL) by the Board who will take lead responsibility for safeguarding and child protection and that the role is explicit in the role holder's job description; - 6.1.10.
-The LGB ensures that, on appointment, the DSL and deputy(ies) undertake interagency training (DSCB Modules 1&2) and also undertake DSL 'New to Role' and 'Update' training every two years; - 6.1.11.
-The LGB ensures that all other staff have safeguarding training updated as appropriate; - 6.1.12.
-The LGB ensures that any member of the governing body regularly involved in school recruitment has completed safer recruitment training to be repeated every five years. - 6.1.13.
-The LGB ensures that children are taught about safeguarding (including online safety) as part of a broad and balanced curriculum covering relevant issues through personal social health and economic education (PSHE) - 6.1.14.
-The LGB ensures that appropriate safeguarding responses are in place for children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of their going missing in future; - 6.1.15.
-The LGB ensures that appropriate online filtering and monitoring systems are in place; - 6.1.16.
-The LGB ensures that enhanced DBS checks (without barred list checks, unless the governor is also a volunteer at the school) are in place for all Governors; - 6.1.17.
-The Board has responsibility to ensure that systems are in place to remedy any weaknesses in Child Protection; the LGB has responsibility to ensure that where weaknesses are identified, these systems are followed and that the weaknesses are remedied immediately.
+- enhanced DBS checks (without barred list checks, unless the governor is also a volunteer at the school) are in place for all Governors; - any weaknesses in Child Protection are remedied immediately;

-6.2.
-The Head of School will ensure that;
+The Headteacher will ensure that;